My dad pulled his rally-red 1973 Plymouth Satellite station wagon to the curb of our home at 42 Norwood Avenue. He checked the odometer and got out.

 I admit, the lure of the Sidoti twins drew me out on my long walks, but with my weight barely changing I knew more drastic measures had to be taken so I abandoned my long perambulations in favor of jogging.
 “In favor of” is perhaps not the right word for there is absolutely nothing about jogging that I like.
 The sweat, the burning lungs, the boredom — nothing about the experience I find pleasurable and my first attempts were humiliating.

 I recalled a few years previous seeing Joey Allegretti, the college-aged son of our family friends down the street, jogging around the block.
-Joey always had a few extra pounds packed on, so I figured if he could do it, so could I. I ran the same circuit he did: down Norwood Avenue to Woodlawn Avenue, take a right, run about 200 yards, turn right onto Ontario Street, past my grandparent’s place up to the corner where the bank with the digital clock stood, right onto New Scotland Avenue for a couple hundred yards then back down Norwood and home.
+Joey always had a few extra pounds packed on, so I figured if he could do it, so could I. I ran the same circuit he did: down Norwood Avenue to Woodlawn Avenue, take a right, run about 200 yards, turn right onto Ontario Street and past my grandparent’s apartment up to the corner where the bank with the digital clock stood, turn right onto New Scotland Avenue for a couple hundred yards then back down Norwood and home.
 According to my dad, who paced it out with the family station wagon, it was one-sixth of a mile.